3rd Infantry Division "Ravenna": Operation Little Saturn

+On 11 December 1942 Soviet forces began Operation Little Saturn.
+The Ravenna division was attacked from either end of the 'pocket' below the Don river held by the Soviets since their August offensive.
+The division's commander, Major general Francesco Du Pont, asked for a diversionary attack by the nearest Alpini division.
+General Italo Gariboldi, Commander of the 8th Army, refused because he thought the enemy facing it was too strong and there was too little time.
+Nor did he deploy the German 27th Panzer Division, which was under his command.
+The Ravenna destroyed 70 of the 200 Soviet tanks that attacked it, and Du Pont was awarded an Iron Cross First Class in the field by the Germans.

-On 12 December 1942 Soviet forces began Operation Little Saturn and quickly the intense enemy pressure led to some units of the Ravenna near Verhny Mamon to fall back, thus opening a gap in the Axis' frontline.
+In the following days, however, the intense enemy pressure led to some units of the Ravenna near Verhny Mamon to fall back, thus opening a gap in the Axis' frontline.

 By 17 December 1942 Soviet forces reached Chertkovo in the rear of Axis forces.
 The Soviet 1st Guards Army and the 3rd Guards Army attacked from the north, attempting to encircle 130,000 soldiers of the Italian Army in Russia and advancing to Millerovo.

-On 17 December the bulk of the Ravenna had retreated to Voroshilovgrad, where the division reorganized itself and then returned to the front defending the bridges over the Donets river at Veselaya Gora-Stanytsia Luhanska 22-30 December.
+On 17 December the bulk of the Ravenna had retreated to Voroshilovgrad, where the division reorganized itself and then returned to the front defending the bridges over the Donets river at Veselaya Gora-Stanytsia Luhanska 22–30 December.
 During the retreat elements of the Ravenna had been separated from the division and been surrounded on 23 December 1942 at Chertkovo, where they, together with other German and Italian units, resisted repeated Soviet attacks.
-From 1-6 January 1943 the Ravenna was subordinated the German Armeegruppe Fretter-Pico and was defending the western bank of the Donets river.
+From 1–6 January 1943 the Ravenna was subordinated the German Armeegruppe Fretter-Pico and was defending the western bank of the Donets river.
 On 15 January the Ravenna tried and succeed to break open the encirclement at Chertkovo.

 After Soviet forces had pierced the Donets front on 24 January the Ravenna was forced to retreat under pressure from Soviet armored spearheads.
 On 17 January the division's remnants reached Bilovodsk and were taken out of the frontline.
 In April 1943 the remnants of the division were transferred back to Italy, where the division was being reformed in Tuscany.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the division was disbanded by the invading German forces.